IsaiaScope/Iso_Obsidian_2.0/Data Structures Masterclass/theory/data/big-O-notation.md

-Big O Notation is a way to formalize fuzzy counting

-It allows us to talk formally about how the runtime of an algorithm grows as the inputs grow
+-   To analyze the performance of an algorithm, we use Big O Notation
+-   Big O Notation can give us a high level understanding of the time or space complexity of an algorithm

-We won't care about the details, only the trends
+-   Big O Notation doesn't care about precision, only about general trends (linear? quadratic? constant?)
+-   The time or space complexity (as measured by Big O) depends only on the algorithm, not the hardware used to run the algorithm
+-   Big O Notation is everywhere, so get lots of practice!

-We say that an algorithm is **O(f(n))** if the number of simple operations the computer has to do is eventually less than a constant times **f(n)**, as **n** increases
+We say that an algorithm is *O(f(n))* if the number of simple operations the computer has to do is eventually less than a constant times *f(n)*, as *n* increases
 -   f(n) could be linear (f(n) = n)
 -   f(n) could be quadratic (f(n) = n  )
 -   f(n) could be constant (f(n) = 1)
 -   f(n) could be something entirely different!

+*Big O Shorthands*
+-   Arithmetic operations are constant
+-   Variable assignment is constant
+-   Accessing elements in an array (by index) or object (by key) is constant
+-   In a loop, the the complexity is the length of the loop times the complexity of whatever happens inside of the loop
+---
+So far, we've been focusing on *time complexity*: how can we analyze the _runtime_ of an algorithm as the size of the inputs increases?

+We can also use big O notation to analyze *space complexity*: how much additional memory do we need to allocate in order to run the code in our algorithm?
+-   Most primitives (booleans, numbers, undefined, null) are constant space
+-   Strings require O(_n_) space (where _n_ is the string length)
+-   Reference types are generally O( _n_), where n is the length (for arrays) or the number of keys (for objects)